PAWS Chicago: Events

 The annual 'PAWS Beach Party' is organized to raise money for the organization.
 PAWS' 16th annual Beach Party in 2018 attracted over 500 guests and 125 dogs, raising over $300,000 for the organization.
 The money raised went towards funding PAWS' lifesaving program for homeless cats and dogs in addition to a renovation and an expansion of the medical center.

 The Fur Ball is an annual fundraising gala that showcases rescue cats and dogs for adoption.
 The gala includes a number of activities for the pets to participate in, such as buffets and paw-dicures while the humans engage in live auctions and raffles.
 In 2017, 800 people and 200 dogs attended the ball, collectively raising $1.3 million for the organization.
-In 2013, Smashing Pumpkins co-founder William Corgan and Michelin Guide-awarded star-chef, Curtis Duffy, made appearances at the Fur Ball, curating an event of their own to be auctioned off during the gala.
+In 2013, Smashing Pumpkins co-founder William Corgan and Michelin Guide–awarded star-chef Curtis Duffy made appearances at the Fur Ball, curating an event of their own to be auctioned off during the gala.

-Northwestern College in Bridgeview, IL hosted a 5K Run/Walk in September 2018 to benefit PAWS Chicago.
+Northwestern College in Bridgeview, Illinois, hosted a 5K Run/Walk in September 2018 to benefit PAWS Chicago.
 Dubbed "PAWS for a Cause", the family-friendly event is open to the public and is designed to bring students, alumni, staff, and the Bridgeview/Burbank/Bedford Park communities together to raise funds for helpless animals in need.

 PAWS Chicago's 5K Walk/Run was named one of Chicago's Top 100 Events in 2016 and 2017, and Top 10 Athletic Events in 2017 by BizBash.
 In this event, owners and their pets are allowed to participate in a 5K.
 In addition to the race, there is also food and games for the participants.

 The Holiday Adopt-A-Thon is a two-day adoption marathon intended to help homeless pets find a home in time for the holidays.
 The event takes place during the holiday season to reduce the risk of the euthanasia of homeless pets in animal shelters during a time of the year when the shelters are short-staffed.